ni/niveristand-custom-device-handbook/docs/express/Auto_Generated_UI.md

 #### Defining a layout for multiple node types

-A single `GUI Layout.yaml` can describe layouts for the device and for its section/channel/waveform types.
-Add one top-level header per node type; VeriStand applies the matching layout to whichever node the operator selects.
+A single `GUI Layout.yaml` can describe layouts for the Custom Device and for its section/channel/waveform types.
+Add one top-level header per node type; VeriStand applies the matching layout to whichever node the user selects.

 ```yaml
 ExampleCustomDevice: